-Table 6.
-Fields of expertise, educational level and professional experience of the 56 experts participated in the questionnaire
+Fields of expertise, educational level and professional experience of the 56 experts participated in the questionnaire.

 Expertise type Expertise description Number of participants

-High-level decision maker (managers in construction and municipal organisations) 3
+Job position High-level decision maker (managers in construction and municipal organisations) 3

 Middle-level decision maker (supervisors in state municipal organisations) 5

-Tale manifelian Low-level decision maker (project managers) 9
+Low-level decision maker (project managers) 9

-Job position Consultant 9
+Consultant 9

 University board 4

 Architects and engineers 8

 Contractors 10

 Board of trustees 8

-Diploma or experimental degrees 9
+Educational level Diploma or experimental degrees 9

-Educational level BSc 20
+BSc 20

-Educational level MSc 15
+MSc 15

 PhD 12

 Professional <15 years 21

 experience >15 years 35

-As per comparison of the criteria with respect to each category for each climatic zone, the combined judgments of experts were calculated and integrated by using Eq.
-(11).
-A detailed summary of these calculations for each climatic zone is provided in Appendix B. Eq.
-(13) was then used to convert the obtained fuzzy numbers into normalised final weights (W) of categories and criteria.
+used to convert the obtained fuzzy numbers into normalised final weights (W) of categories and criteria.
 Finally, the final scores of the categories and criteria were specified by using Eqs.
 (14) and (15).
 Table 7 gives a summary of the scores of categories and criteria for each climatic zone obtained from Eqs.
-(13), (14) and (15).
+(13)-(15).
 As can be seen, the sum of scores for either categories or criteria is 100 for each climatic zone.